tom-genoox/nettie-apps/utilities/cli/README.md

   - Optionally creates GitHub repositories for new projects (using the genoox-nettie organization)
   - Automatically pushes the initial commit to GitHub repositories
   - Registers new projects as Git submodules in the main repository
+- **nettie update**: Update the CLI tool to the latest version
+  - Pulls the latest changes from the repository
+  - Reinstalls dependencies
+  - Relinks the CLI commands
 - **nettie setup**: (Coming soon) Setup your development environment with common tools and configurations

 ## Installation